davekempe/ansible-domain-join/README.md

 Prerequisites:

-To work with AWS VPC first edit the VPC DHCP option to resole the domain name and the DNS address.
+To work with AWS VPC first edit the VPC DHCP option to resolve the domain name and the DNS address.
 Otherwise the /etc/resolv.conf will be overwritten.

 Vars: